History of the Philadelphia Eagles: From hopeless to hopeful (1970–1979)

 In 1971, the Eagles moved from Franklin Field to brand-new Veterans Stadium.
-In its first season, the “Vet” was widely acclaimed as a triumph of ultra-modern sports engineering, a consensus that would be short-lived.
+In its first season, the "Vet" was widely acclaimed as a triumph of ultra-modern sports engineering, a consensus that would be short-lived.
 Equally short-lived was Williams's tenure as head coach: after a 3–10–1 record in 1970 and three consecutive blowout losses to Cincinnati, Dallas and San Francisco to open the 1971 season, Williams was fired and replaced by assistant Ed Khayat, a defensive lineman on the Eagles' 1960 NFL championship team.
 Williams and Khayat were hampered by Retzlaff's decision to trade longtime starting quarterback Norm Snead to the Minnesota Vikings in early 1971, leaving the Eagles a choice between journeyman Pete Liske and the raw Rick Arrington.

 Khayat lost his first two games, but won six of the final nine in 1971 thanks to the exploits of the defense, led by All-Pro safety Bill Bradley, who led the NFL in interceptions (11) and interception return yardage (248).

 The team regressed in 1972, and Khayat was released after the Eagles finished 2–11–1.
 The two wins (both on the road) proved to be surprises, however.
 Philadelphia beat Kansas City (which had the best record in the AFC a year before) 21–20 and Houston 18–17 on six field goals by kicker Tom Dempsey.
 The latter game became known as the "Johnny Rodgers Bowl", because the loser would finish with the worst record in the league and obtain the #1 draft pick of 1973, which was then assumed to be Nebraska wingback Johnny Rodgers.
-The Oilers ultimately got the #1 pick, which instead turned out to be University of Tampa defensive end John Matuszak (who would end up facing Philadelphia in the Super Bowl several years later).
-With the second pick, the Eagles selected USC tight end Charle Young.
+The 1-13 Oilers ultimately got the #1 pick, which instead turned out to be University of Tampa defensive end John Matuszak (who would end up facing Philadelphia in the Super Bowl several years later).
+Despite missing out on the top pick, the Eagles nonetheless drafted two future All-Pros, Texas offensive tackle Jerry Sisemore at No. 3 and USC tight end Charle Young at No. 6.